eChallenge

 On successful completion of this course, students will be able to:

-- identify and evaluate a potential entrepreneurial opportunity using a systematic process;
+- Identify and evaluate a potential entrepreneurial opportunity using a systematic process.

-- Determine a practical resource strategy to exploit the opportunity in an innovative manner;
+- Determine a practical resource strategy to exploit the opportunity in an innovative manner.

-- Build an effective entrepreneurial team to develop strategies to exploit the entrepreneurial opportunity;
+- Build an effective entrepreneurial team to develop strategies to exploit the entrepreneurial opportunity.

-- Communicate and present the new entrepreneurial venture to relevant stakeholders including investors;
+- Communicate and present the new entrepreneurial venture to relevant stakeholders including investors.

 - Replicate the process of assessing the viability of entrepreneurial opportunities for future endeavours.

-Assessing the viability of your ideas in a systematic manner is an integral requirement for any career path, not only if you want to embark on an entrepreneurial career.
-Evidence suggests that your time at University is one of the best times to gain this experience.
-The eChallenge is a course designed to offer you a chance to perceive ideas from the perspective of pain experienced by or gain obtained by customers, develop innovative solutions using creative strategies, test ideas by interacting with customers, mentors, and industry practitioners, and finally pitch ideas to a panel of investors from industry.
-Building your network during industry interactions is an added benefit.
-Added to this, the course offers a range of cash and in-kind prizes, with winners announced at a black-tie awards dinner for all participants with industry veterans and investors.
-The course is the first step into entrepreneurship for many who have gone on to great entrepreneurial endeavors, as well as an enriching personal learning experience for all.
+The eChallenge is a course designed to offer you a chance to perceive ideas from the perspective of pain experienced by or gain obtained by customers, develop innovative solutions using creative strategies, test ideas by interacting with customers, mentors and industry practitioners, and finally pitch ideas to a panel of investors from industry.
+Building your network during the industry interactions is an added benefit.

 All assessment is assignment based.

-- Needs Assessment Report (30%)
+- Landscape Assessment (30%)

-- Semi-Final Pitches (30%)
+- Empathy Interviews (30%)

-- Learning Reflections (10%)
+- Reflective Portfolio (10%)

 For textbook details check your university's handbook, website or learning management system (LMS).